Wilson-Pregnancy-Lab/wilson-pregnancy-lab/content/join/join.md

 ## **Undergraduate Students**

 We are open to undergraduates interested in third year research courses, fourth year thesis, or coop.
+We only take 15 credit fourth year thesis students.
 To apply, please fill out the following form.
 Only those selected for interview will be contacted.

 [Undergraduate Research Application Form - Wilson Pregnancy Lab](https://forms.gle/hUAoCccAJUNbPTfp9)